CityOfPhiladelphia/phila.gov-ohr-specs-aws-deploy/README.md

 2. After a successful deploy to staging (e.g. https://staging-www.phila.gov/personnel/specs/5f52.htm) create Pull Request into `main`.
 3. Merge pull request to publish file(s).

 Github is a tool that allows for version management of documents.
-We will be utilizing this tool for handling documents for both OHR and BOE at the following links:
+We will be utilizing this tool for handling documents for OHR at the following link:

 https://github.com/CityOfPhiladelphia/phila.gov-ohr-specs-aws-deploy/